numba/numba/docs/source/proposals/extension-points.rst

 Proposed changes
 ''''''''''''''''

-XXX If we expose some of this, should we streamline the API first?
+If we expose some of this, should we streamline the API first?
 The class-based API can feel clumsy, one could instead imagine a functional API for some of the template kinds: